 The weather at this point was really beginning to cloud up and weather was starting to move in.
 Both Zephyr2us and I were trying to move fast so that we could beat the weather moving in.
 But the pain from the earlier ascent was really kicking our butts.
 The ridge though did help us get our depth perception back again because we now able to judge slopes again.
 With the trip up now in full view we climbed up Lennox Mountain right up the ridge.
 To be there is nothing more wonderful in life that going up a nice snow-covered alpine slope to summit.
 This last leg of Lennox Mountain delivered that to us.
 Slowly but surely we found ourselves on top of Lennox Mountain.

-Not Greeted On The Summit So Nicely! :(The whole way up the mountain even though it was cloudy the cloudy were well above the summit of all the peaks.
+The whole way up the mountain even though it was cloudy the cloudy were well above the summit of all the peaks.
 Literally just as we got to the summit of Lennox Mountain we were greeted by clouds.
 This has only happened one other time to me (Black Tusk) and the unfortunate situation there was that the clouds never lifted.
 The wind on the mountain also picked up which was really our now comprised body in worst way.
 For two minutes though we were happy we made it up this amazing trip to the summit we were completely bummed by the fact that we felt the mountain robbed us.
 With the occasional snowflake hitting us we decided that we only eat some food for a minute and head off.

 Then thankfully the clouds lifted and we could see some of the excellent view that this mountain delivers.
 Though we could only see 50% of what can be seen on a clear day we were very happy with what we saw.
 This mountain clearly is a magical landscape and a special place to be.
 Though the mountain requires a lot of effort, the results are amazing.
 Maybe someday in the future I might head back here in the summer.
 Zephyr2us and I decided to spend a couple minutes longer and take more time to enjoy the great broad summit.
 But the heavy wind and the off and on snowflakes were starting to take their toll on us so it was time for us to head off this summit.